cocode/TrekBASIC/README.md

    from its name.
 FNx = function, $ == string, I guess you still have to know array vs. not.
 1. Desperately need step over vs step into for debugging.
 1. Need to clarify when BASIC would keep a number as an int vs. a float.
+1. Should add parsing of all line numbers used in a line, so I can renumber
+1. Should add parsing of all variables, so I can search references.
+   Could do this in parse tree.

 ## References
 1. https://madexp.com/wp-content/uploads/2018/02/Microsoft_Basic_8086Xenix_Reference.pdf